 The minimum lot size requirement of one-half acre does not preclude the prescription of more stringent lot size requirements in specific areas, if it is determined necessary to protect water quality.
-When a tract is proposed that relies on wells and OWTS, a hydrogeological study is required to demonstrate that there is adequate quality and quantity of groundwater and that each and every lot will be buildable meeting setback requirements.
+When a tract is proposed that relies on wells and OWTS, a hydrogeological study is required to demonstrate that there is adequate quality and quantity of groundwater and that each and every lot will be buildable meeting horizontal setback requirements.
 2 1/2 acre lots are the minimum size that can accommodate wells and OWTS.
-When there is a potential for water quality impacts in proposed subdivisions where high ground water, steep slopes, or poor soil conditions exist, or where there are significant impacts to ground water quality, any or all of the following may be required: an increase in lot size, supplemental treatment, or other mitigating measures as determined by the Division.
+When there is a potential for water quality impacts in proposed subdivisions where high ground water, steep slopes, or poor soil conditions exist, or where there are significant existing, likely, or potential impacts to ground water quality, any or all of the following may be required: an increase in lot size, supplemental treatment, or other mitigating measures as determined by the Division.
 In addition, the County, at its discretion, may defer consideration of projects to the RWB when the criterion below has not been met.
 The minimum criteria specified must be met within the area of the proposed OWTS, and within the 100% expansion area of the proposed system.
-Any new development of one-half acre lots within the Lahontan Regional Water Quality Control Board's jurisdiction may be subject to conducting a cumulative impact assessment.
+Any new development of one-half acre lots within the Lahontan Regional Water Quality Control Board's jurisdiction may be subject to conducting a cumulative impact assessment, including a hydrogeological study, to predict future water quality impacts from proposed developments.